Wales

 The Workhouse Rugs & Textiles

-Situated on a remote Dark Sky site in the Welsh Marches, the Spaceguard Centre is an intriguing visitor attraction and working observation centre revealing insights into life above earth.
-Pay a visit and gain insights from one of the country’s leading experts about the solar system and the work of the Spaceguard, including its tracking of potentially earth-threatening comets and asteroids.
+Situated on a tranquil Dark Sky site in the Welsh Marches, the Spaceguard Centre is an intriguing visitor attraction and working observation centre revealing insights into life in the cosmos.
+Pay a visit and gain insights from one of the country’s leading experts about the solar system and the work of the Spaceguard, including its tracking of comets and asteroids.

-At nearly 1,300ft above seal level, Kington Golf Club is home to the highest 18-hole golf course in England.
-One of the most popular natural in-land links golf courses in the country, it affords gorgeous views over the Herefordshire and Welsh countryside, overlooking the Brecon Beacons, Black Mountains, Clee Hills and beyond.
-It’s clubhouse also beckons with a choice of food and drinks.
+At nearly 1,300 feet above sea level, Kington Golf Club is home to the highest 18-hole golf course in England.
+One of the most beloved natural inland links golf courses in the country, it reveals gorgeous views over the Herefordshire and Welsh countryside, overlooking the Brecon Beacons, Black Mountains, Clee Hills, and beyond.
+It’s clubhouse also beckons with a delectable selection of food and drink to satiate appetites after rounds on the green.

-Once the stronghold of the powerful Mortimer family, Wigmore Castle was one of many castles built along the border of England and Wales after the Norman Conquest.
-Though a power centre for 500 years, it was gradually left to fall into disrepair and now its overgrown ruins are some of the most intriguing in England – buried to the first floor and home to rare flora and fauna.
+Once the stronghold of the Mortimer family, Wigmore Castle was one of many castles built along the border of England and Wales after the Norman Conquest.
+A power centre for 500 years, it was gradually left to fall into disrepair and now its romantic ruins are some of the most intriguing in England – buried to the first floor and home to rare flora and fauna.

 A view looking up Water-Break-Its-Neck waterfall in Warren Woods near Presteigne